LSanten/LSanten.github.io/_mms-md/MILIT-A.md

 ## The Department of Defense (DoD) is likely the largest employer of engineers in the US

-In the article [Defense Department Engineers Drive Mission Success](https://www.defense.gov/News/News-Stories/Article/Article/2942301/defense-department-engineers-drive-mission-success/), issued by the Department of Defense, Barabara McQuiston states that the Dod is "likely the largest employer of engineers in the United States, and the department will need even more to continue to protect the nation" [4].
+In the article [Defense Department Engineers Drive Mission Success](https://www.defense.gov/News/News-Stories/Article/Article/2942301/defense-department-engineers-drive-mission-success/), issued by the Department of Defense, Barbara McQuiston states that the Dod is "likely the largest employer of engineers in the United States, and the department will need even more to continue to protect the nation" [4].

 >"The DOD has over 100,000 engineers, and they are incredibly important to us," McQuiston said.
 "You can imagine the range of capabilities and personnel that we have working on the hardest problems — from civil engineers and software engineers to material engineers and chemical engineers — just a whole range of engineers looking at some of the toughest problems for DOD.
 We couldn't function without them.
 They touch everything that we do.
 [They] create the possibilities for the future and the solutions we need for today."
 [4]